websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/user-facet.md

 ![Click on the Configuration option.](user-facet/images/02.png)

-* **Display Settings**: Choose between *Default*, *Compact Layout*, and *Label Layout*.
+**Display Settings:** Choose between *Default*, *Compact Layout*, and *Label Layout*.
 The Default layout shows checkboxes next to each term but the Compact layout does not.
 The Label layout shows small clickable labels for each term.

-* **Advanced Configuration**:
+The Advanced Configuration section contains additional options:

-    * **User Parameter Name**: Change the parameter name in the URL for the Facet.
+**User Parameter Name:** Change the parameter name in the URL for the Facet.
 The default is *user*.

-    * **Max Terms**: Set the maximum number of facet terms to display, regardless of how many matching terms are found for the facet.
+**Max Terms:** Set the maximum number of facet terms to display, regardless of how many matching terms are found for the facet.

-    * **Frequency Threshold**: Set the minimum frequency required for terms to appear in the list of facet terms.
+**Frequency Threshold:** Set the minimum frequency required for terms to appear in the list of facet terms.
 For example, if the frequency threshold of a facet is set to 3, a term with two matching results will not appear in the term result list.

-    * **Display Frequencies**: Choose whether or not to display the term frequencies.
+**Display Frequencies:** Choose whether or not to display the term frequencies.

-Click on *Save* button to save changes.
+Once finished, click the *Save* button.